After Worlds Collide: Synopsis

-The Dominion is defeated, and the victorious American/British coalition settles into the domed cities, along with the former Midianites.
+The Dominion is defeated, and the victorious American-British coalition settles into the domed cities, along with the formerly subjugated Midianites.
 While challenges remain, their immediate needs for shelter, energy, and food are taken care of.
-The story ends on an optimistic note with a reference to the first pregnancy among the colonists, Eve and Tony's, and the confirmation that they have passed aphelion and are definitely locked into orbit around the Sun.
+While exploring through the domed city's extensive sub-basements, they catch fleeting glimpses that imply other inhabitants might be hiding deep in its underground places.
+The story ends on an optimistic note with a reference to the first pregnancy among the colonists, Eve and Tony's, and the confirmation that they have passed aphelion and are definitely locked into a closed orbit around the Sun.

 Unproduced film

 In the mid-1950s, George Pal considered producing a sequel to his 1951 film When Worlds Collide, which would likely have been based on this novel.
 However, the box office failure of Conquest of Space set back his career for the remainder of the decade and destroyed any chance of a sequel.